A new perspective on the Sullivan dictionary via Assouad type dimensions and spectra: A new perspective on the Sullivan dictionary

 \subsection{Examples}

-In order to give a visual idea of the results of Theorems \ref{specmu} - \ref{julias}, we plot the Assouad and lower spectra for some examples.
-In the Kleinian setting, we assume that $d=2$ throughout for a more direct comparison with the Julia setting, and plot the following cases: when $\delta \leq \kmin$, when $\kmin < \delta < \kmax$ and when $\delta \geq \kmax$.
-In the Julia setting, we consider when $h < 1$ and when $h \geq 1$.
+We plot the Assouad and lower spectra for some examples.
+In the Kleinian setting, we assume that $d=2$ throughout for a more direct comparison with the Julia setting, and plot the following cases: $\delta < \kmin$, $\delta > \kmax$, and $\kmin < \delta < \kmax$.
+In the Julia setting, we plot examples with: $h < 1$ and $h > 1$.
 The following are plots of the Assouad and lower spectra as functions of $\theta \in (0,1)$.
 The spectra of $\mu$ and $m$ are plotted with dashed lines, and the spectra of $\lset$ and $J(T)$ by solid lines.
 The Assouad spectra are plotted in black and the lower spectra are plotted in grey.